-Action to be taken: Replace two undersized culverts.
+Action to be taken: Restore Hermison Creek to Stage 0 conditions in which the creek can fully use its floodplain and more closely resemble the forested wetlands upstream and downstream.
+Replace two undersized culverts.
 Invasive plant treatment and riparian planting.